Skip to content

 The reviews at Arizona Wanderings are my honest opinion.
 Arizona Wanderings is not sponsored by or associated with any of the stated companies and is accepting no compensation, monetary or otherwise, in exchange for this review.
 My independent status may change in the future but, as of the date of publication, no relationship other than described above has been pursued or established.

-26 Responses to “Rambling Review – REI Half Dome 2 HC”
+26 thoughts on “Rambling Review – REI Half Dome 2 HC”

 I agree totally.
 I have this exact tent and feel the same way about it.
 My only complaint is that REI does not sell replacement poles for it.
 A friend bent/broke one during an Alaska trip and it was a pain in the butt to get it fixed.
 Otherwise, REI’s service is awesome.